Subroto823/dsa-js/DataStructures/custom-ds/8-Tree/Basic/@info-Tree.md

     Compilers use a syntax tree to validate the syntax of every program you write

 ###
 When it comes to trees, you're rarely asked to implement generic tree.

 More often or not, interviews are circle around one specific type of tree.
 Which is the Binary Search Tree.

+### N-ary Tree(Generic Tree)

+* Generic trees are a collection of nodes where each node is a data structure that consists of records and a list of references to its children(duplicate references are not allowed).

+    * Unlike the linked list, each node stores the address of multiple nodes.

+    * Every node stores address of its children and the very first node’s address will be stored in a separate pointer called root.

+    ###
+    * The Generic trees are the N-ary trees which have the following properties:

+        1. Many children at every node.
+        2. The number of nodes for each node is not known in advance.